-These guidelines apply to the design of additions, alterations, and new construction in Lakeland's historic districts.
+These guidelines apply to the design of new construction in Lakeland's historic districts.
 It is important to realize that while a historic district conveys a certain sense of time and place associated with its history, it also remains dynamic, with alterations to existing structures and construction of new buildings occurring over time.